Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 27 : 10/15/25: Did Rotated Sorted Array
 Today I attempted to do a medium problem and could not get it in time.
 I had several problems but I will keep trying.
 Also did palindromic substring.
-Had the right idea down just did not flush it out all the way
+Had the right idea down just did not flush it out all the way.
+Did my first linked list of the iteration.